Paris Fashion Week spans minimalism and Renaissance blooms

 The one-color concept created a minimalist feeling even when the looks featured layering and details, such as long duffel-style coats in double-sided cashmere, zip-up coats in shiny lambskin, embroidery, belts, buckles and straps.

-The first look, a loose textured double skirt dress, came in cognac red and .
+The first look, a loose textured double skirt dress, came in cognac red.
 It sported a hat reminiscent of equestrians styles – unsurprising given the house’s close association with show jumping.

 The monochromatic musing continued throughout amid textural tensions – such as one sheeny red silk pleated skirt that contrasted chicly with the accompanying long suede boots.